Doug Barnes Jr.

 Doug Barnes Jr. (born December 16, 1996) is an American professional stock car racing driver and YouTube personality.
-He currently competes full-time in the zMAX CARS Tour, driving the No. 88B Toyota for Lee Pulliam Performance.
+He currently competes in the zMAX CARS Tour, driving the No. 88B Chevrolet for Barnes Racing, having previously driven for Lee Pulliam Performance.

 Barnes is also known for his nickname and online handle AirDoug.
 He has stated that it originated from an incident during a NASCAR Weekly Series race at Dominion Raceway, where he and Tyler Hughes were involved in a crash and Barnes jumped on top of Hughes' car.
-Barnes would be given a suspension by NASCAR until August 14 of that year and handed a 1.000 USD fine, while Hughes was rendered unconscious from the crash and was taken to a nearby hospital but was released afterwards.
+Barnes would be given a suspension by NASCAR until August 14 of that year and handed a 1,000 USD fine, while Hughes was rendered unconscious from the crash and was taken to a nearby hospital but was released afterwards.

 Barnes has also competed in series such as the Virginia Late Model Triple Crown Series, the Ultra Racing Association, the Southeast Limited Late Model Series, the INEX Winter Heat Series, and the NASCAR Weekly Series.